More about Mote Beach Tea

-Bergamot is a small, pear shaped citrus native to southeast Asia.
+Bergamot is small, pear-shaped citrus native to southeast Asia.
 Now it is commercially grown in Calabria, Italy.
-The fruit thrives in the calabrian coast and is the symbol of the region.
-Like most citrus, I am sure it makes an excellent marmalade.
+The fruit thrives on the Calabrian coast and is the symbol of the region.
+Like most citrus, I am sure it makes excellent marmalade.
 My Key Lime marmalade would be hard to top, but I digress.

 Extract from the bergamot plant was used in sunscreens but was banned in 1995.
-Bergamot blocked absorption of potassium in intestines.
+Bergamot blocked the absorption of potassium in the intestines.
 Why would it be used as a digestive aid then?

-The worst info I found was that Bergamot has been used in Witchcraft.
-Maybe it cast a spell on all those people who think it is the best tasting tea ever!
+The worst info I found was that Bergamot had been used in Witchcraft.
+Maybe it cast a spell on all those people who think it is the best-tasting tea ever!
 Are you spellbound?

 The Tea Lady